Salvador-ON/Share-It/README.md

 - Everyone can see all the post
 - When the user Sign-in or Sign-up can add a new post, including a picture and also they can comment or like the posts.

+# Future Features

+- Load a profile picture in the user account.

+- Mobile Design.

+- Private messages to communicate with other users.

 # How to run this project